Composite Fence: Pros, Cons, and Total Cost

 Do you love the warm, natural appearance of a traditional wood fence but dread the thought of staining, sealing, and replacing warped boards?
 You’re in luck.
 Many composite fence boards are designed to give you the beautiful look of real wood without the constant upkeep.
 These boards feature realistic wood-grain textures and rich, earthy tones that are perfect for homes with a classic, rustic, or farmhouse aesthetic.
 You get all the charm and character of wood in a durable material that resists rot, insects, and fading.
 It’s the ideal way to achieve a timeless look that will last for decades with minimal effort.

-Planning Your Fence Installation
+How to Plan Your Composite Fence Installation

 Once you’ve chosen your perfect fence, the next step is installation.
 Proper planning at this stage is the key to a beautiful, long-lasting fence that you can enjoy for decades.
 Thinking through the process beforehand will save you time, prevent headaches, and ensure the final result is exactly what you envisioned.
 Whether you decide to tackle this yourself or bring in a pro, a little preparation goes a long way.
 Let’s walk through the key decisions and steps to get you ready for installation day.